-Horatio advises on planning matters and has represented local authorities and claimants in planning appeals, local plan examinations and the High Court.
+Horatio advises on planning matters and has represented local authorities and claimants in planning inquiries, planning appeals, local plan examinations and hearings in the High Court.

 During his pupillage, Horatio gained experience in a wide variety of planning issues.
 He assisted with the drafting of written opinions on issues such as:

 - Certificates of lawfulness of existing use or development.

 - The community infrastructure levy (CIL).

 - Minerals policy.